 There are several ways you can ensure that the information you are using from Wikipedia is authoritative.
 You can check the "View History" tab that displays the history of the page's revisions, including the date and time of each edit, the username or IP address of the person who made edits, and a summary of changes.
 Also, the "Talk" page allows editors to comment on improvements needed for the entry.

-For more help with your research, contact us at the Research Help Desk (in person, via instant chat, via text message, or phone) or visit the Research Help page https://lib.unb.ca/research.
+For more help with your research, contact us via the Ask Us chat or visit the Research Help page.